chedim/cliffhanger/README.md

 ## Statements
 Example:
 ```
+stdin is an input glyph stream

+stdout is an output glyph stream

 name prompt is "Enter Your name"

-name is a cin text line after cout is name prompt
+name is a text line from stdin after name prompt is in stdout

-cout is:
+stdout is:
+  name prompt
   after name is set: "Hello, ${name}!"
   before this is unloaded:
-    if name is set: "Bye, ${}"
+    if name is set: "Bye, ${name}"
     else: "Bye, anonymous"
 ```